codingkid04/first-game/README.md

 Hey Person!
 (Well, hopefully a real person...)

-My name's CodingKid04, and I'm an aspiring Programmer, Game Dev, and Computer Science Major (In the upcomming years) I like making games, playing games, playing instruments, programming, and all kinds of other stuff!
+My name's CodingKid04, and I'm an aspiring Programmer, Game Dev, and Computer Science Major (In the upcoming years) I like making games, playing games, playing instruments, programming, and all kinds of other stuff!

 ---